LeemengH/VFX-Project1-HDR/README.md

 $P(E_i, g | Z_{ij}, \Delta t_j) \propto exp\{ \frac{-1}{2} \sum\limits_{ij} w(Z_{ij})(g(Z_{ij}) - E_i \Delta t_j))^2\}$

-where $w(.)$ refers to the hat weighting function (since $Z$ may overflow $(0 \sim 255)$, we need to add some adjustments, i.e., favor the numbers near the middle)

 Therefore, to maximize the likelihood, we need to minimize the expression:

 $\sum\limits_{ij} w(Z_{ij})(g(Z_{ij}) - E_i \Delta t_j)^2$

 Since the response function is not yet known, the weighting function (determined by differentiation of the response) is not known either.
 Rather than jointly attempting to estimate $w$, $g$, and $E$, the weighting function will be fixed _a priori_.
-(With so many unknowns, the estimation quickly becomes intractable, especially considering the dependence of $w$ on $g$.)
+(With so many unknowns, the estimation quickly becomes intractable, especially considering the dependence of $w$ on $g$.).
+Here we let $w(.)$ refer to the hat weighting function. (since $Z$ may overflow $(0 \sim 255)$, we need to add some adjustments, i.e., favor the numbers near the middle)

 ### Alternating Optimization (2 steps)